Engin-Boot/capture-behavior-of-a-visit-counter-Logan111/needs-director.md

   Given with proper functioning of hospital servers When the parking slots are empty
-  And an option as "reserve for visiting specialists" is available Then the slot would be reserved
+  And an option as "reserve for visiting specialists" is available Then the slot gets allotted